 Paying off a home loan in 5 years is the dream, right?
 The reality is, it’s a very challenging goal.
 Having such short or tight time constraints could be very strenuous, but it is possible given the right circumstances. *

-Here are our top tips on how to pay off your mortgage in 5 years:
+Here are our top tips on how to pay off your home loan in 5 years:

 - Borrow a realistic amount to fit your goal - Your choice on properties might be limited as the amount you can borrow will be less if you wish to reach that 5-year goal.
 With the median sale price for a house in Newcastle landing at approximately $1.2 million, you need to consider where you buy and how much your property will set you back.